ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - Existing audit on the `SuperchainConfig`.
 - Integration testing.

-## Top-Level Invariants

-- When asked for a **valid game**, the contract will only serve games that truly resolved correctly to its dependents.
-- The latest anchor game must never serve the output root of a blacklisted game.
-- The latest anchor game must be recent enough so that the game doesn't break (run out of memory) in op-challenger.
-- The validity timestamp must start at zero.

 ## System Invariants

 ### iASR-001: Games that make correct claims about L2 state can be distinguished from games that do not.